 He has been an ordinary committee member of the Volcanic and Magmatic Studies Group (2007-2010) and a committee member of the UK Metamorphic Studies Group (2011-2014).
 He has also served as an Ordinary Council Member (2013-2015) and the Vice-President (2016) of the Mineralogical Society (of Great Britain and Ireland).
-He is currently an Associate Editor for both the Mineralogical Magazine and Lithos.
-He is a member of the Mineralogical Society of Great Britain and Ireland and of the Geological Society of London.
+He is currently an Associate Editor for Mineralogical Magazine.
+He is a member of the Mineralogical Society of Great Britain and Ireland.

 His principal research interests are broad, mainly focused on elucidating the emplacement and solidification of magma bodies in the Earth’s crust, as well as constraining melt generation and migration in the upper mantle.
 He combines field observations, as well as petrological, geochemical and isotopic information from igneous rocks, to answer these questions.